Dermot P. Nolan

 Dermot P. Nolan was called to the bar in 1975.
 He is a graduate of McMaster University and the University of Ottawa.
 He has served as president of the Ontario Trial Lawyers’ Association, the Hamilton Law Association and the Hamilton Medical Legal Society.

-He has been certified by the Law Society as a Specialist in Civil Litigation since 1990 and practises with emphasis on Personal Injury, Disability & LTD Claims, Employment Law, and Commercial & Estate Litigation.
+He has been certified by the Law Society as a Specialist in Civil Litigation since 1990 and practises with emphasis on corporate, commercial & estate litigation and personal injury & insurance litigation.

-Before entering law school, he was a professional actor with the Stratford Shakespearean Festival and his continuing passion for theatre is reflected in his participation as an actor and director in Hamilton’s celebrated Lawyers’ Shows.
-He is also a playwright and an accredited member of the Playwright’s Guild of Canada.
+Before entering law school, he was a professional actor with the Stratford Shakespearean Festival and he has continued to participate in theatre as an actor and director with the Hamilton Lawyers’ Shows.
+He is also a playwright and an accredited member of the Playwrights’ Guild of Canada.

 “Dermot and his team came into our lives at a very dark time.
 My son’s accident left my family devastated in too many ways to mention.
 From the first conversation I had with him on the phone I felt a great weight lifted off my family.
 His kind words and friendly tone set the stage for what would be the most difficult journey of our lives, one we most certainly could not have made without him and his teem.
 The compassion and understanding they showed us felt like a warm blanket on a very cold time in our lives, we could not be more grateful.
 From the bottom of our hearts we thank you.”